QSPI Flash Simulation

-As the title suggest, my intention was to originally write about QSPI only, but I would not have likely written about it when everything worked as intended, but as we already know, things are never that simple and the world is just cruel from the designer’s perspective.
+As the title of the post suggests, my intention was to originally write about QSPI (Quad SPI) only, but I would not have likely written about it when everything worked as intended, but as we already know, things are never that simple and the world is just cruel from the designer’s perspective.

 I think the overall Idea after reading the sheet was really to use it with a soft-core processor because using standard CPU accesses over PCIe would kill the entire interface due to huge amount of register accesses required to manage the interface.
-So I was playing around for a while with this IP (Happy that I was able to read the 32-bit Micron Flash identification code) … And then slowly started to rethink that in the end, it might be a good idea to just start over, select a few commands that would allow me to read, program and erase the flash and then code the interface myself from the beginning.
+So I was playing around for a while with this IP (Happy that I was able to read the 32-bit Micron Flash identification code (0x20 – Assigned by JEDEC followed by the flash identification itself)) … And then slowly started to rethink that in the end, it might be a good idea to just start over, select a few commands that would allow me to read, program and erase the flash and then code the interface myself from the beginning.
 This idea came into reality when I realized that the Xilinx AXI QSPI IP is not encrypted and that there are tons of files where I can look how the engineers at Xilinx have coded this IP.

-Anyway, since I have already previously had some good experiences at least with simulation of PCIe and or DDR4 interfaces (With Xilinx’s IPs), I wanted to download the Micron QSPI flash model, write the testbench and then execute a few read/program/erase operations.
-I dont know if I had felt surprised when the overall structure of verilog model was in approximately the same shape as in the case of the Xilinx’s QSPI IP.
-But then I said, ok, lets see how it does and I have initiated a few commands in the simulator.The first surprise was that the model transmitted a different ID than it was supposed to … but okay, who really cares about ID especially when its some model for the public and just simulation?
+Anyway, since I have already previously had some good experiences at least with simulation of PCIe and or DDR4 interfaces (With Xilinx’s IPs), I wanted to download the Micron QSPI flash model (Available in the Micron download pages – MT25Q – under “Simulation Models“), write the testbench and then execute a few read/program/erase operations.
+I dont know if I had felt surprised when the overall structure of the verilog model was in approximately the same shape as in the case of the Xilinx’s QSPI IP.
+But then I said, OK, lets see how it does and I have initiated a few commands in the simulator.The first surprise was that the model transmitted a different ID than it was supposed to … but okay, who really cares about ID especially when its some model for the public and just simulation?
 So I went down to programming the flash.
-I really dont know who had the idea of reporting the same value in 2 different flash registers (QSPI Flag status and QSPI Status registers) but the model complained that I should read only one of those eventhough the documentation says that I can read any of those.
+I really dont know who had the idea of reporting the same value in 2 different flash registers (QSPI Flag status and QSPI Status registers) but the model complained that I should read only one of those, eventhough the documentation said that I can read any of those.
 Okay, who cares again?
 I have seen too many documentation errors already, so I wasn’t surprised by this complaint at all.
 I switched the register to the other one and waited for erase / programming completion in that register.
 What a surprise when I read in the console that controller is finally done, ready to receive new commands – which thereafter reports that the controller is unable to handle those request because it is still busy!
 I spent some time figuring out whether its really me who is so stupid or whether the code base is really another waste of time and resources …

 At this point, I have to note that I felt quite angry.
 The solution was pretty clear though – Lets write our own QSPI model!
 If you think that writing an entire QSPI model is hard, I might be nowadays tempted to say now that no – its not that hard especially if you know that you need to support only a limited set of functions and commands.
 The only problem for me is that I am FPGA designer and I do not have that much practise with ASIC design (Never say never) – nevertheless, VHDL and a few more hours at PC provided a model, which works as intended in the simulator – Can store incomming data and send them back over SPI.
 Receive commands such as Read / Program / Erase and even report correct ID (And whats more the SPI interface then really works in hardware)!